The Best Way to Pack Alcohol in Your Suitcase

 1. Start with a soft layer of clothes.

 When you are ready to pack, gather your clothes and begin with a soft layer for the bottom of the suitcase.

-3. Roll your booze in bubble wrap ... and then again.
+2. Roll your booze in bubble or foam wrap.

 4. Nestle your bundle carefully.

 Now you’re ready to nestle your bundle between clothes.
 You may want to roll up your clothes as well to help the bottle stay put.

 5. Finish with a soft layer of clothes.

 To finish, layer a jacket or sweater on top and, voila!
 You’re ready to zip up your bag and head to the airport.